C-and-CUDA-programming-for-ML/3_extend_pytorch_padding/README.md

 	- python -m build --no-isolation
 	- pip install dist/sympad-0.0.1-cp312-cp312-linux_x86_64.whl

-4. Run your module start the python interpreter with `python`.
+4. To run your module, start the Python interpreter with `python`.
 5. `import torch, sympad` and `import numpy as np`.
 6. Pad a tensor using your own method.
 	- Run `array = np.arange(9).reshape(3,3)`